ayushi-3536/Fine-tuning-GroupViT/README.md

-# Fine-tuning GroupViT
+# Fine-tuning Vision Language Models for Downstream Tasks
-Master Thesis Work
+Master Thesis Work at the Computer Vision Group under Prof. Thomas Brox, University of Freiburg

 ### Abstract
 In the evolving realm of deep learning for scene understanding, the traditional